chrismhodgson/nextjs-pfrac/data/_articles/2024-01-15-five-penistone-runners-take-on-brutal-trigger-race.md

 ---
 The 2024 [Trigger](https://results.pfrac.co.uk/fell-league-2023/trigger) race took place on Sunday, a brutal 20.5 mile race across the moors from Marsden to Edale involving over 5400 ft of elevation.

 First back for Penistone was Richard Cottam in a time of 4:02:50, finishing in 29th place.
+Simon Pike, Chris Hodgson, Harriet Drouin and Helen Wright also finished the race - completing the physical endurance and navigation challenge in any time is a great acheivement.

 Former Penistone runner Phil Montgomery, who now runs for Dark Peak Fell Runners, had a strong run to finish fourth overall in a time of 3:28:09.